Appearance

 Local Network Required

 Many Bridge integrations depend on local network access, discovery, or direct device communication.
-Linux Docker installs with host networking usually have the best LAN discovery behavior.
-Docker Desktop and macOS installs can still work well, but some integrations may require manual host/IP entry depending on your network.
+For desktop users, the Windows and macOS installers are usually the best fit.
+For dedicated Linux hosts and NAS devices, Docker with host networking usually has the best LAN discovery behavior.

 Choose an Install Path